Is it true that before the recent US elections, Republicans distributed such leaflets calling for an end to aid to Ukraine?

 2. CNN Politics.
 Live Election - House of Representatives Results

-3. Is it true that the American congressman called for destroying Russia because of Orthodoxy and traditional values?
+3. Is it true that the American congressman called for the destruction of Russia because of Orthodoxy and traditional values?

-4. Did Mark Twain say: “If at least something depended on the elections, we would not have been allowed to participate in them”?
+4. Did Mark Twain say, “If anything depended on elections, we wouldn’t be allowed to participate in them”?

 Our editors will receive the following text: